BBC controversies: 1971: Yesterday's Men

+1979–2000

-1979: Panorama
+1979: The Troubles / Panorama

 In November 1979, Panorama showed masked IRA men manning a roadblock in Carrickmore.
 The Army and the Royal Ulster Constabulary withdrew their cooperation immediately and the Unionist leader James Molyneaux claimed that the filming was "at least a treasonable activity".
 The BBC governors issued a statement which blamed the Panorama team and admitted that the filming of the IRA roadblock "would appear to be a clear breach of standing instructions in relation to filming in Ireland".
 In the House of Commons the Conservative MP Tim Eggar requested that the Prime Minister, Margaret Thatcher, "contact the governors of the BBC to express extreme concern about the way in which the Panorama team seems to have encouraged the IRA to break the law in Northern Ireland".
 Thatcher replied that the government contacted the BBC about the programme: "My hon.
 Friend will know that this is not the first time that we have had occasion to raise similar matters with the BBC.
 My right hon.
 Friend the Home Secretary and I think that it is time that the BBC put its house in order".

-1980–1990

 1982: Falklands War

 During the Falklands War, the Prime Minister Margaret Thatcher and some Conservative MPs believed that the BBC was excessively even-handed between Britain and Argentina, referring to "the British" and "the Argentines" instead of "our forces" and "the enemy".

 On 2 May, during a report for Newsnight, Peter Snow remarked: "Until the British are demonstrated either to be deceiving us or to be concealing losses, we can only tend to give a lot more credence to the British version of events".
 The Conservative MP John Page complained that the programme was "totally offensive and almost treasonable".
 Answering a question from Page on 6 May, Thatcher said that "many people are very concerned indeed that the case for our British forces is not being put over fully and effectively.
 I understand that there are times when it seems that we and the Argentines are being treated almost as equals and almost on a neutral basis.
 I understand that there are occasions when some commentators will say that the Argentines did something and then "the British" did something.
 I can only say that if this is so it gives offence and causes great emotion among many people".
 The Sun newspaper published an editorial on 7 May titled "Dare Call it Treason: There are Traitors in Our Midst" which criticised Snow.
 The Daily Mirror came to Snow's defence in an editorial titled 'The Harlot of Fleet Street', calling The Sun "coarse and demented" and that it had "fallen from the gutter to the sewer...The Sun today is to journalism what Dr Joseph Goebbels was to truth".